fullsmartdev/react-native/README.md

 - [Deco IDE](https://www.decosoftware.com/) - React Native IDE with components manager
 - [react-native-debugger ★638](https://github.com/jhen0409/react-native-debugger) - The standalone app for React Native Debugger, with React DevTools / Redux DevTools
 - [react-native-exception-handler](https://github.com/master-atul/react-native-exception-handler) – Avoid silent crash and errors on the production build of your app
-- [generact](http://github.com/diegohaz/generact) - CLI that generates components based on existing ones no matter how you structure your app
-- [react-native-rename](https://github.com/junedomingo/react-native-rename) - Rename react-native app with just one command
-- [Storybook](https://storybook.js.org) - UI development environment for your React components

 ## Seeds